aligneddev/BitcoinCostBasisAi/README.md

 - [ ] Persist history during session
 - [ ] Persist history after session

-## Testing

-- Based on the historical prices from Jan 2023 to today, On average, what is the best day of the week to buy bitcoin?
-    - didn't complete
-    - IntentAgent

-        Call 'handoff_to_1' with arguments: {"reasonForHandoff":"User wants analysis on the best day of the week to buy bitcoin based on historical prices from Jan 2023 to today."}]

-        BitcoinStatisticalAndHistoryAnalystAgent
-        To determine the best day of the week to buy Bitcoin based on historical prices from January 2023 to today, I will analyze the average closing prices of Bitcoin for each day of the week over this period.
-This will help identify which day typically had the lowest average closing price, suggesting the best day to buy.

-        Let me fetch and analyze the data for you.
-      I need to check the historical Bitcoin closing prices for each day of the week from January 2023 to today.
-Let me gather the data and calculate the average closing price for each weekday.

 ## Agents

 - Bitcoin Cost Basis Orchestrator Agent